Nova (Richard Rider): Forever Yesterday

+An alternate universe version of Richard Rider appears in the New Warriors storyline Forever Yesterday.
+This version is the sole Caucasian member of the Avengers, whose members are largely from the Middle East.
+He initially serves Sphinx, the creator and ruler of his universe, who used the Ka Stone to reshape reality.
+After being told of his universe's origins, Rider betrays Sphinx and forces her to restore reality to normal.

 Marvel Zombies

 Nova is featured in Marvel Zombies: Dead Days.
 Unable to overcome his fear and horror of the slaughter occurring around him, Nova fails to act in his own defense when Spider-Man attacks him.
 Daredevil intervenes, but is bitten when Nova is too shocked to assist.
 He and Thor are rescued by the Fantastic Four and united with the other surviving heroes on the S.H.I.E.L.D.
 Helicarrier.
 Nova panics further when Nick Fury formulates a desperate last stand defense, citing that this was nothing like previous global threats; and that the world was as good as dead.
 Regardless, Nova helps in the battle until he is bitten by Ms. Marvel.
-As a zombie, he participates in a failed attack on Doctor Doom's castle, in an effort to get at the humans inside.
-A zombie version of Nova can be seen in the Marvel Zombies miniseries, being shredded by a hail of metal fragments hurled by Magneto.

-He is still mobile, as a zombie, when a swarm of zombies attack and attempt to consume the Silver Surfer.
-During the incident, Zombie Hulk crushes Zombie Hercules when the latter attempts to steal the Silver Surfer's head.
-Nova backs away, saying "On second thought, you keep that, big guy".
-He is later killed by the cosmic zombies.
+Nova is later killed by the cosmic zombies.